NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 The first argument to `in-volume` is a volume, specified by `(volume (center ...) (size ...))`, which applies to all of the nested output functions.
 Note that `to-appended`, `at-every`, and `in-volume` are cumulative regardless of what order you put them in.
 This creates the output file `ez-slice.h5` which contains a dataset of size 162x330 corresponding to the desired $x \times t$ slice.

-Transmission Spectrum around a Waveguide Bend
+Transmission Spectrum of a Waveguide Bend
 ---------------------------------------------

-Above, we computed the field patterns for light propagating around a waveguide bend.
-While this is pretty, the results are not quantitatively satisfying.
+We have computed the field patterns for light propagating around a waveguide bend.
+While this can be visually informative, the results are not quantitatively satisfying.
 We'd like to know exactly how much power makes it around the bend, how much is reflected, and how much is radiated away.
 How can we do this?

-The basic principles were described in the [Introduction](../Introduction.md#transmissionreflection-spectra).
-Basically, we'll tell Meep to keep track of the fields and their Fourier transforms in a certain region, and from this compute the flux of electromagnetic energy as a function of ω.
+The basic principles are described in [Introduction](../Introduction.md#transmissionreflection-spectra).
+The computation involves keeping track of the fields and their Fourier transform in a certain region, and from this computing the flux of electromagnetic energy as a function of ω.
 Moreover, we'll get an entire spectrum of the transmission in a single run, by Fourier-transforming the response to a short pulse.
-However, in order to normalize the transmission to get transmission as a fraction of incident power, we'll have to do *two* runs, one with and one without a bend.
+However, in order to normalize the transmitted flux by the incident power to obtain the transmittance, we'll have to do *two* runs, one with and one without the bend (i.e., a straight waveguide).

-This control file will be more complicated than before, so you'll definitely want it as a separate file rather than typing it interactively.
+This script will be more complicated than before, so it is more convenient to run as a file rather than typing it interactively.
 See [bend-flux.ctl](https://github.com/stevengj/meep/blob/master/scheme/examples/bend-flux.ctl).

 Above, we hard-coded all of the parameters like the cell size, the waveguide width, etcetera.
 For serious work, however, this is inefficient &mdash; we often want to explore many different values of such parameters.
 For example, we may want to change the size of the cell, so we'll define it as: